-Limitation on Enrollment: The student must be enrolled and must have completed a minimum of 12 units of college work with a grade point average of 3.0 or better - The Independent Studies Proposal must be approved by the discipline instructor, area Dean, Director of Admissions and Records, and VP of Education and Student Services.
+Limitation on Enrollment: The student must be enrolled and must have completed a minimum of 12 units of college work with a grade point average of 3.0 or better - The Independent Studies Proposal must be approved by the discipline instructor, area Dean, Director of Admissions and Records, and VP of Instruction.

-NRS-200 Environmental Science 3.0 Units / 3.0 hours LEC
+NRS-200 Environmental Science

 This course will introduce students to Environmental Science, a field that brings aspects of biology, physics and chemistry together with geology and geography to understand the earth and its interrelated systems.
 The main emphasis is on sustainable use of Earth's resources and the reduction of pollution.
 The focus on both physical and biological principles is critical when dealing with complex environmental problems.
+(C-ID GEOL 130) Recommended Preparation: Eligibility for ENG 200